The Real Homeschooling Pros and Cons: What You Need to Know and Why

 Or maybe you just don't operate well in the morning?

-Homeschooling allows you to start your lessons and activities when it works for your family.
+Homeschooling allows you to start your school hours, lessons, and activities when it works for your family.
 You don't have to start at 8:05 am!

 Some days, our homeschool starts around 10 am.
 Other days, we might not even start until after lunch.
 As long as our homeschool work gets done, does it really even matter?
 I love that our relaxed routine allows for my boys to rest as long as they need.